 - Includes requirements for external yearly program reviews

-- Includes program mentors with a notable track records for successful mentoring
+- Includes program mentors with notable track records for successful mentoring

 - Offers guidance and feedback from program leadership through mandatory scholar presentations at annual meetings